EthanKing777/MissionControl/documentation/Handover Documentation/Handover-documentation.md

 checking and arming the rocket.
 This was expanded upon to include weather information fetch, display and checking.
-Over the course of the project, a mission control software package was designed and developed that was capable of fetching and displaying the relevant weather information to determine if a lunch should proceed, allowing a user to input and edit simulation parameters, display relevent simulation data/ models, display New Zealand flight zones and displaying information recieved from the Avionics package.
+Over the course of the project, a mission control software package was designed and developed that was capable of fetching and displaying the relevant weather information to determine if a lunch should proceed, allowing a user to input and edit simulation parameters, display relevant simulation data/ models, display New Zealand flight zones and displaying information received from the Avionics package.

 ### 1.1 Project Objectives
+- Runnable off a laptop
+- Display Rocket Data
+  - Current Rocket State
+  - Current Location
+  - Current Altitude
+- Go/ No-Go Function
+- Integration with monte carlo simulation package
+- Fetch and display local weather
+- Determine Possible Landing sites
+- Suggest possible launch angle (Suggestion)

 ### 1.2 Service Description